saketj21/Dino_Game_CS455/README.md

 `npm run duplication`

-and the reports are saved to a file name jscpd-report.json in report folder, for other metrics/tests you can directly check in github actions to find all details
+and the reports are saved to a file name jscpd-report.json in report folder, for other metrics/tests you can directly check in github actions to find all details.
+For ex. you can find test coverage metric in `Run jest` step of code quality metrics described in GitHub Actions